-The "Who's the Dummy?" questions in 2011 are given by Cookie's ventriloquist dummy Billy O'Brien, and are obfuscated slightly by Cookie's limited ventriloquism skills (replacing "B" sounds with "D" sounds and the like).
+- The "Who's the Dummy?" questions in 2011 are given by Cookie's ventriloquist dummy Billy O'Brien, and are obfuscated slightly by Cookie's limited ventriloquism skills (replacing "B" "P" and "M" sounds with "D" "T" and "N" sounds, respectively).

-Les Yay: invoked Several installments include commercials for a barely fictional TV show called "Xenora: Queen of Battle".
+- Les Yay: Several installments include commercials for a barely fictional TV show called "Xenora: Queen of Battle".
 In each commercial, Xenora and her sidekick get into a very suggestive situation.